-We have recently established regional site offices to make it easier for you to pick up or drop off information as necessary.
-Currently, our offices are open by appointment only due to COVID.
+We have established regional site offices to make it easier for you to pick up or drop off information as necessary.
+Currently, our offices are open by appointment only.
 Please click here to view a list of properties that each Community Office serves.

 11604 145 Street NW, Edmonton, Alberta T5M 1V8